-Based on the available data, no significant association between litter size and coefficient of inbreeding (COI) was found.
+There is a significant and negative association between litter size and coefficient of inbreeding (COI), i.e. litters with a higher COI are smaller.
+A 10% change in litter's COI reduces the litter size by -0.3 puppies.
 Figure 7 illustrates the relationship between litter size and COI in form of a boxplot with litters divided into COI categories of 0 - 5%, 6 - 15%, 16 - 25%, 26 - 35% and >35%.
 Litters where the COI exceeds 25% likely have been produced through rapid and close inbreeding.

-While singleton litters were found in all categories, large litters (more than 9 puppies, with 9 calculated as mean litter size + 2\standard deviation) were found in the lowest three COI categories (below 26%).
+While singleton litters were found in all categories, large litters (larger than 6 puppies, with 6 calculated as mean litter size + 2\standard deviation) were produced primarily in the lowest four COI categories (below 36%).
+There is a clear declining trend in the mean litter size with the increasing COI.